praekeltfoundation/molo-basic/README.rst

    $ pip install -e testapp
    ...

-You'll see the default templates that ``molo.core`` ships with available in the ``templates`` directory::
+You'll see the default templates that ``molo.basic`` ships with available in the ``templates`` directory::

    $ ls testapp/testapp/templates